RomanBurunkov/tm-is/README.md

 ## Functions

 - `isEmpty`: returns true/false. true if passed argument is null, empty string or undefined.
-- `isObject`: returns true/false. true if passed argument is an object except null.
+- `isObject`/`isObj`: returns true/false. true if passed argument is an object except null.
-- `isFunction` / `isFunc`: returns true/false. true if passed argument is a function.
+- `isFunction`/`isFunc`: returns true/false. true if passed argument is a function.
-- `isUndefined` / `isUndef`: returns true/false. true if passed argument is undefined.
+- `isUndefined`/`isUndef`: returns true/false. true if passed argument is undefined.

 ## Example